influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 InfluxDB Cloud Dedicated enforces TLS encryption for data in transit from all clients, including Telegraf agents, browsers, and custom applications.
+TLS 1.2 is the minimum TLS version allowed by InfluxDB Cloud Dedicated, including Granite server and management cluster TLS termination.
 Requests using TLS 1.1 or earlier are rejected.

 By default, data at rest is encrypted using strong encryption methods (AES-256) within AWS, GCP, and Microsoft Azure.
+S3 buckets are encrypted by default (and not configurable otherwise).

 User managed encryption keys are not supported in InfluxDB Cloud at this time.